robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

        logger.console('Hello, console!')

 An obvious limitation is that test libraries using this logging API have a dependency to Robot Framework.
-Before version 2.8.7 Robot also had to be running for the logging to work.
-Starting from Robot Framework 2.8.7 if Robot is not running the messages are redirected automatically to Python's standard logging__ module.
+If Robot Framework is not running, the messages are redirected automatically to Python's standard logging__ module.

 __ https://robot-framework.readthedocs.org/en/latest/autodoc/robot.api.html#module-robot.api.logger
 __ http://docs.python.org/library/logging.html